cghiaus/PsycAn_cool/README.md

 # Psychrometric analysis of cooling systems as a control problem

-Python and Jupyter notbook related to the paper:
+Python code and Jupyter notbook related to the paper:

 C. Ghiaus (2021) Computational psychrometric analysis of cooling systems as a control problem, International Journal of Building Performance Simulation